 Neil I. Jowell has served as our director and chairman since December 1993.
 Mr. N. Jowell also serves on the board of directors of Trencor.
 He has been a director of Trencor since 1966, and was appointed chairman in 1973.
 He is also a director of Mobile Industries, and has served on its board of directors since 1969.
 Mr. N. Jowell has over 50 years experience in the transportation industry.
-He holds an M.B.A. from Columbia University and Bachelor of Commerce and LL.B. degrees from the University of Cape Town.
-Messrs.
-Neil I. Jowell and Cecil Jowell are brothers.
+He holds a M.B.A. from Columbia University and Bachelor of Commerce and L.L.B. degrees from the University of Cape Town.
+Mr. Neil I. Jowell and Mr. Cecil Jowell are brothers.

 Dudley R. Cottingham has been a member of our board of directors and previously served as assistant secretary or secretary since December 1993.
 He has also served in the past as president of certain of our subsidiaries.
-Mr. Cottingham has over 30 years experience in public accounting for a variety of international and local clients.
-He is a director of Morris Cottingham Corporate Services, located in the Turks and Caicos Islands, and is a director and the audit committee chairman of Bermuda Press (Holdings) Ltd., a newspaper publishing and commercial printing company listed on the Bermuda Stock Exchange.
+Mr. Cottingham has over 30 years of experience in public accounting for a variety of international and local clients.
+He is a director and the audit committee chairman of Bermuda Press (Holdings) Ltd., a newspaper publishing and commercial printing company listed on the Bermuda Stock Exchange and is a member of the listing committee of the Bermuda Stock Exchange.
 He has been a partner with Arthur Morris and Company, a provider of audit and accounting services for international clients, since 1982, and has served as vice president and director of Continental Management Ltd., a Bermuda company providing corporate representation, administration and management services, since 1982 and Continental Trust Corporation Ltd., a Bermuda company that provides corporate and individual trust administration services, since 1994.
-Mr. Cottingham is a chartered accountant.
+He is a partner in Grant Thornton and Morris Cottingham & Co. and a director of Caribbean Management Limited located in Grand Cayman, Cayman Islands and is a director of Morris, Cottingham & Co.
+Ltd. and their other group companies in Turks & Caicos Islands.
+Mr. Cottingham is a Chartered Accountant.

 James E. Hoelter has been a member of our board of directors since December 1993 and was our president and chief executive officer from that time until his retirement in December 1998.
 Mr. Hoelter is a non-executive member of the board of directors of Trencor and a member of Trencor's audit committee.
 He is the president of Freightmasters Associates, Inc., a company that provides consulting services for the international freight carrying industry.
-He is also a member of the board of directors of TrenStar, Inc., a mobile equipment management company based in Denver, Colorado and a subsidiary of Trencor.
 Mr. Hoelter received a Bachelor of Business Administration degree from the University of Wisconsin and a M.B.A. from the Harvard Business School.

 Cecil Jowell has been a member of our board of directors since March 2003.
 Mr. C. Jowell is also a director and chairman of Mobile Industries, a public company quoted on the JSE.
 Mr. C. Jowell has been a director of Mobile Industries since 1969 and was appointed chairman in 1973.
 Mobile Industries holds an approximately 46% interest in Trencor.
 Mr. C. Jowell is a non-executive director of Trencor and was an executive of Trencor for over 40 years.
-He has also served as a director and chairman of WACO International Ltd., an international industrial group listed on the JSE.
-Mr. C. Jowell holds a Bachelor of Commerce and LL.B. degrees from the University of Cape Town and is a graduate of the Institute of Transport.
+He has also served as a director and chairman of WACO International Ltd., an international industrial group previously listed on the JSE.
+Mr. C. Jowell holds a Bachelor of Commerce and L.L.B. degrees from the University of Cape Town and is a graduate of the Institute of Transport.